underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 }
 ```

-We these three pieces we can solve the problem.
+With these three pieces we can solve the problem.
 Looking at the type table we see we want a `fold`.
 Once again we must find the identity element.
 In this case the empty sequence is what we want.
 Why so?
 Think about what the answer should be if we try to find the unique elements of the empty sequence.

 Thus the solution is